 SyncBackPro/SE cannot see networked drives but SyncBackFree can.

-This issue is due to security changes introduced with Windows Vista or newer operating systems.
+This issue is due to security changes introduced with Windows Vista.
 Microsoft made a change in Vista or newer operating system such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges.

 This problem occurs because User Account Control treats members of the Administrators group as standard users.